modern-magic/grm/README.md

 ```

-Or you can download a [binary package or msi package](https://github.com/modern-magic/grm/releases/latest).
+Or you can download a [binary from the releases page](https://github.com/modern-magic/grm/releases/latest).

 ## Usage